alienwings/tensorflow-rajawali/README.md

 ## What is it
-The project integrates ARCore and TensorFlow objection detection for [Rajawali](https://github.com/Rajawali/Rajawali), which is a 3D render engine which doesn't include any AR or AI features.
+The project integrates ARCore and TensorFlow objection detection for [Rajawali](https://github.com/Rajawali/Rajawali), which is a 3D render engine but doesn't include any AR or AI features.

 ## Demo
 1. Put static object at ARCore plane